tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Since our Crowdsale contract is going to be minting and distributing tokens, we don't want to mint any tokens in the constructor.
 In fact, since we were minting to `msg.sender`, keeping the mint function here would cause us to **lose tokens**.

 * This is because the `ArcadeTokenSaleDeployer` contract is the one that creates the `ArcadeToken` initially.
 Therefore, `msg.sender` would actually be the address of the `ArcadeTokenSaleDeployer` contract!
 Since we have no function to withdraw those tokens, they'd be effectively "burned" out of the usable supply.
-We could add a function to `ArcadeTokenSaleDeployer` to withdraw, but that is quite unnecessary and would ultimately be more expensive.
+We could add a function to `ArcadeTokenSaleDeployer` to withdraw, but that is unnecessary and would ultimately be more expensive.

 * It is especially important to think twice about who exactly `msg.sender` is, and how `msg.sender` can be manipulated.
-Remember, other people, can write smart contracts that could talk to yours, so `msg.sender` isn't always going to be a simple wallet.
+Remember, other people can write smart contracts that could talk to yours, so `msg.sender` isn't always going to be a simple wallet.

 That's all we need to get the crowdsale going.
 Navigate to the `Deploy` tab in Remix, and deploy the `ArcadeTokenSaleDeployer` contract, passing in the parameters.